rishabhagg7/Learning-Backend/youtube-backend/readme.md

 #### Videos

-- `GET /api/v1/videos/get-all-videos`: Get a list of all videos uploaded by an user
+- `GET /api/v1/videos/get-all-videos`: Get a list of all videos uploaded by an user, By default page = 1, limit = 10, sortType = "createdAt",  sortBy = "asc", "desc" for descending order
 - `GET /api/v1/videos/v/:videoId`: Get video by ID
 - `PATCH /api/v1/videos/v/:videoId`: Update video's thumbnail uploaded by current logged in user by video ID
 - `DELETE /api/v1/videos/v/:videoId`: Delete video uploaded by current logged in user by video ID
 - `POST /api/v1/videos/upload-video`: Upload a new video
-- `GET /api/v1/videos/toggle-status/:videoId`: Toggle publish status of a video uploaded for current logged in user by video ID
+- `PATCH /api/v1/videos/toggle-status/:videoId`: Toggle publish status of a video uploaded for current logged in user by video ID

 #### Video views